ept221/multibot/README.md

 ## Running the Package
 To launch the package, run: `roslaunch multibot start.launch`.
 The main launch file start.launch has two optional commandline arguments: world_file, and map_file.
 If these are not provided, a default world and map will be loaded.
 To load a cusom world and file run: `roslaunch multibot start.launch world_file:=customWorld.world map_file:=customMap.yaml`, where `customWorld.world` and `customMap.yaml` are your custom files.
+Check out the `/worlds` and `/maps` directories to see other pre-made worlds/maps.

 ## Adding Another Bot
 To add another turtlebot to the system, open the `start.launch` file and insert the following after the map server node: